TayouVR/MinecraftLauncherComparison/readme.md

 ### Source code and licenses
 #### 1. MultiMC is proprietary but a debranded MS-PL licensed version which lacks many keys MultiMC uses is available on GitHub
 #### 2. GDLauncher has a <a href="https://cla-assistant.io/gorilla-devs/GDLauncher">CLA</a>
 #### 3. the FTB App seems to be LGPL-2.1, alrthough the readme makes it seem like there is another part to it.
 Probably just outdated readme.
-The Legacy FTB Launcher seems to have been taken down fro mthe FTB github, so no idea how that was...
+The Legacy FTB Launcher seems to have been taken down from the FTB github, so no idea how that was...
 #### 4. Technic Launcher is GPL3, however the source repo has not been updated since 2014, meaning the current build is either completely seperate or a continuation of the public repo; which violates the GPL